Lebanon believes Hariri held in Saudi, wants foreign pressure: top official

 In his resignation speech, Hariri attacked Iran and Hezbollah for sowing strife in Arab states and said he feared assassination.
 His father, a veteran former prime minister, was killed by a bomb in 2005.

-“Lebanon is heading toward asking foreign and Arab states to put pressure on Saudi to release Prime Minister Saad al-Hariri,” said the official, who declined to be identified because the government had yet to declare the initiative.
+“Lebanon is heading toward asking foreign and Arab states to put pressure on Saudi to release Prime Minister Saad al-Hariri,” said the top government official, who declined to be identified because the government had yet to declare the initiative.

 “Keeping Hariri with restricted freedom in Riyadh is an attack on Lebanese sovereignty.
 Our dignity is his dignity.
 We will work with (foreign) states to return him to Beirut.”

-Note: (This version of the story clarifies sourcing to show that politician cited in paragraph 4 is different to the top official cited in paragraph 1)